NVIDIA/DL4AGX/AV-Solutions/mtmi/README.md

 ```
 python tools/visualize.py
 ```
-Then you will get image results in `results/`
+Then the inference results will be visualized and saved in `results/`
 ![result](./results/5.png)

 ### Notes